Bulgaria Digital Nomad Visa - 2026 Update

 How Much Does the Bulgaria Digital Nomad Visa Cost?

-Applying for the Bulgaria Digital Nomad Visa involves a few standard fees, which cover both the initial Type D visa and the subsequent residence permit.
+Applying to live in Bulgaria as a digital nomad involves a few standard fees, which cover both the initial Type D visa and the subsequent residence permit.
 Here’s a breakdown of the costs you can expect:

 Type D Long-Stay Visa Fee: The initial application for a Type D visa typically costs around €100–€120, depending on the embassy or consulate.
 This fee is paid when submitting your application at your local Bulgarian consulate.